LuckyLaharlTim/MUSA_5080_Final/deliverables/deliverable1.md

 With a relatively reliable model for the different stations in the NJ Transit system, the company would also like to see the delays easily communicated to transit users in existing platforms like the NJ Transit app.

+Instead of showing all predicted delays to transit users, the transit authority will use predictions to gauge which trains or lines deserve the most attention that week while the predictions are compiled into a "track record" to show users.

 # How could data make a difference in answering this question?
 Do you have a sense for the business as usual decision making?

 The understanding of origin and destination points are key to categorizing delays as a simple inconvenience versus having better alternatives by using other routes or modes.